 How to Select a Train from the E/E Contextual Menu

+1. Right-click the E/E button.

-By right-clicking the E/E button a contextual menu shows the available EVS video servers with their recorder channels and the list of clips being currently ingested identified by their name or VarID if any.
-Scheduled ingests not being recording yet are not shown.
+A contextual menu shows the available EVS video servers with their recorder channels and the list of clips being currently ingested identified by their name or VarID if any.